awesome-panel/awesome-panel/src/pages/issues.md

 I believe I experience some rough edges for being one of the first to create a multipage app in Panel with markdown (with images and code).
 For example

 - DataFrame widget raises exception if two columns have the same names.
 See [Issue 821](https://github.com/holoviz/panel/issues/821).
-- Sizing_mode="stretch_width" does not work for DataFrame panes.
-See [Issue 823](https://github.com/holoviz/panel/issues/823)
 - Cannot dynamically add and remove panes [Issue 838](https://github.com/holoviz/panel/issues/838)
 - Images does not support src urls and alt texts [Issue 841](https://github.com/holoviz/panel/issues/841)
-- Plotly does not show when dynamically adding and removing pages without adding plotly extension.
-See [Issue 840](https://github.com/holoviz/panel/issues/840)
-- Css_classes attribute does not work for the Holoviews Panel [Issue 902](https://github.com/holoviz/panel/issues/902)

 and I sometimes get error messages like this